SHUSCT/SHUBYD_GMCORE_ASC24/docs/How_to_Contribute_as_a_Collaborator.md

 git push -u origin feature/omp-#5:feature/omp-#5
 ```

-After creating, pushing and pulling, go back to the [branches page](https://github.com/jamesnulliu/PrettyLazy0/branches), you will see a new branch called `feature/omp-#5`.
+If you go back to the [branches page](https://github.com/jamesnulliu/PrettyLazy0/branches), you will see a new branch called `feature/omp-#5`.

 Now go to the issue you created, add a comment to mention that you have created a branch for it.